glimmerjs/glimmer-website/src/guides/templates-and-helpers.md

 Hello, {{user.name}}!
 ```

-We can also take that property and pass it as an argument to the user-greeting component we defined above:
+We can also take that property and pass it as an argument to the conference-speaker component we defined before:

 ```hbs
 <conference-speaker @name={{user.name}} />